 Methylation Cycle and its Effects

-Before we go on about the possible ways MTHFR may affect our gallbladder health, it is important for us to have a basic understanding of methylation, a basic process affected by the gene mutation.
+Before we go on about the possible ways MTHFR may affect our gallbladder health, we need to have a basic understanding of methylation, a basic process affected by the gene mutation.

-Methylation is a complex process that involves the binding of a methyl group (made up of 3 hydrogen and 1 carbon atom) to another molecule.
-One of the main enzymes involved in the methylation cycle is the MTHFR enzyme which converts folic acid to methylfolate.
+Methylation is a complex process involving binding a methyl group (made up of 3 hydrogen and 1 carbon atom) to another molecule.
+One of the main enzymes involved in the methylation cycle is the MTHFR enzyme which converts folic acid to methyl folate.
 The problem for individuals with the MTHFR gene mutation is that their ability to turn folic acid into folate is decreased significantly.
 This means that the mutation impairs the body’s ability to produce sufficient methyl groups to support the following:

 - Immune response

 - Inflammatory response

 - Estrogen metabolism